Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 ## Gradient Boosting Regressor - Regression
 1. Contains the syntax of creating a basic Gradient Boosting Regressor Model and predicting the outcome of a dataset created using the make_regression function of sklearn.datasets
-2. The application of the Gradient Boosting Regressor Model and understanding how it predicts the outcome of the dataset
+2. The application of the Gradient Boosting Regressor Model and understanding how it predicts the price of a car based on the given values

 ## Ada Boost Classifier - Classification
 1. Contains the syntax of creating a basic Ada Boost Classifier Model and predicting the outcome on a dataset created using make_classification